munificent/journal/asset/post/2016-06-16-long-names-are-long.md

 ---

 One smart thing Google does is rigorous code reviews.
-Every change, before you can land it, gets reviewed in at least two way.
+Every change, before you can land it, gets reviewed in at least two ways.
 First, someone on the team does a normal review to make sure the code does what it's supposed to.

 But, then, there's a second layer of review called *readability*.
 It makes sure the code is, well, readable: Is it easy to understand and maintain?
 Does it follow the style and idioms of the language?
 Is it well-documented?

-[Dart][] usage inside Google is cranking up, so I've been doing a long ton of these kind of code reviews.
+[Dart][] usage inside Google is cranking up, so I've been doing a ton of these kind of code reviews.
 As a language designer, it's fascinating.
-I get a first-hand view into how people use Dart, which is really useful for evolving it.
+I get a firsthand view into how people use Dart, which is really useful for evolving the language.
 I have a clearer picture of which mistakes are common and which features are heavily used.
 I feel like an ethnographer journaling the lives of natives.

 [dart]: https://www.dartlang.org/